kadirilkimen/babyBear-3D-printer/BOM/Readme.md

 Higher the number means stronger the fastener.
 I recommend fasteners grade higher than 8.8 for this project.

 ## **Tools**
-You will need those tools to build the babyBear.
+You probably will need those tools to build the babyBear.
 They are also common tools for 3D printing and such projects.